bsc-pm/ta-x/README.md

 This repository is a compendium of every public Task-Awareness library that has been developed by the STAR group at the Barcelona Supercomputing Center.

+Task-Aware libraries work both with the [OmpSs-2 Programming Model](https://github.com/bsc-pm/ompss-2-releases) and OpenMP through our implementation of the [OpenMP LLVM Library](https://github.com/bsc-pm/llvm).

 The currently available TA-X libraries are:

  * [Task-Aware MPI](https://github.com/bsc-pm/tampi): Library providing support for taskifying MPI communications